OFAI/million-post-corpus/README.md

 The data set was first presented at [SIGIR 2017](http://sigir.org/sigir2017/):

-> Dietmar Schabus, Marcin Skowron, Martin Trapp
+> Dietmar Schabus, Marcin Skowron, Martin Trapp<br>
-**One Million Posts: A Data Set of German Online Discussions** Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR) pp. 1241-1244
+**One Million Posts: A Data Set of German Online Discussions**<br>
+Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)<br>
+pp. 1241-1244<br>
 Tokyo, Japan, August 2017

 Please cite this paper if you use the data set (BibTeX below).
 You can download a [preprint version of the paper here](https://github.com/OFAI/million-post-corpus/raw/gh-pages/assets/SIGIR_2017_preprint.pdf).
 The definitive version of the paper is available under DOI [10.1145/3077136.3080711](http://dx.doi.org/10.1145/3077136.3080711).